 To save time and minimize mistakes, layout the frames first using paper templates.
 Start by tracing the frames on paper and then cut them to size.
 Tape your paper templates on the wall using painter's tape and adjust accordingly.

-5 Best Hangers That Will Take Your Wall To The Next Level
+5 Best Hangers That Will Take Your Wall to the Next Level

 We understand the value of each artwork and picture.
 Every artist invested their time, talent, energy to create a masterpiece.
 So, it’s only suitable to acquire the most reliable art hangers to secure their work on the wall.